• Skip to main content

 NB.
 Ireland’s Wildlife has no specific affiliation to any optics or gear manufacturer and all reviews on the site are completely independent and objective.
 If you’re an optics or gear manufacturer and would like to submit your product for review on the site please drop us a line using the contact form and we can take things from there.

-1. david harding says
+• david harding

 Thanks for your review, which helped me decide on these binoculars, I particularly like the “super fast focus” which is great for tracking fast moving birds in flight, and didn’t take long to get used to.
 They are a great compact binocular, and as you stated the strap and carry case are high quality, which finishes the deal off nicely.
 David, Australia.